GeorgyMakarov/neuralnet_test/readme.md

  - `stepmax`                a length of training session
  - `startweights`           a vector with starting values for the weights

+### Adaptive resampling

+We use grid search to find the best combination of tuning parameters.
+Searching the full grid is a time consuming process.
+There is an alternative to full grid search, which is to resample from a set of parameters that are in the nearest neighborhood of the optimal settings.

 <br />
 <br />